-Clickstream data allows to see what actions customers are taking on your website.
+Clickstream data allows seeing what actions customers are taking on your website.
 Given how commerce is shifting more and more online, this data is becoming essential for your business to stay competitive.
-Before defining what kind of data is this, let’s take a look at the main reasons why a business needs to own it in the first place.
+Before defining what kind of data is this, let's take a look at the main reasons why a business needs to own it in the first place.

 No data science without data

 The first reason why you should collect and own clickstream data is to be able to take advantage of data science.
-Unfortunately, as the name implies data comes first before any science can be made and without it even the most sophisticated models won’t work.
+Unfortunately, as the name implies data comes first before any science can be made and without it, even the most sophisticated models won’t work.
 Which is why you would want to pursue strategic data acquisition, which will make your business more defensible in the long run.

 Understanding customer - key advantage

-Often clickstream is associated with web analytics, due to the reason of being able to analyze your customers behaviour.
+Often clickstream is associated with web analytics, due to the reason of being able to analyze your customer's behavior.
 For example, you can find out how many customers drop off from the landing page to completing the purchase.
 The advantage of owning such data is that you can filter by any trackable metric down to individual visitor level without limitations of reporting dashboards that are provided by web analytics tools.

 Going beyond charts and dashboards

 Tracking KPIs with charts and dashboards is helpful for monitoring business health and detecting problems in real-time.
-Though this is useful when making high level business decisions.
+Though this is useful when making high-level business decisions.
 To truly bring business to the next level the data can be utilized for optimizing activity down to each customer level.
 One of the most popular examples is personalizing customer experience.

 Personalization can be done on different customer touch points.
-For example, when customer is visiting your website we know from the data what he has bought before, or what pages he has visited.
+For example, when a customer is visiting your website we know from the data what he has bought before, or what pages he has visited.
 Combining single customer data with other customers, we can recommend relevant products or content tailored specifically to the customer who is browsing your website.
 The same approach can be extended to email, advertisement campaigns or even physical store.
 This way customer experience can stay consistent across all touch points.
 For any business, this can serve as a key differentiator.

 A good case study showing how taking advantage of owned data can drive business is Zara.
-Using data as its backbone they manage each of their 2000 stores inventory and what’s on display on a daily basis.
-Which would be impossible to do if they would not have full access to collected dataset.
+Using data as its backbone they manage each of their 2000 stores inventory and what's on display on a daily basis.
+Which would be impossible to do if they would not have full access to the collected dataset.

 What is clickstream data

-To understand how we can use clickstream dataset, first we need to define what kind of data it contains and how clickstream data is collected.
+To understand how we can use clickstream dataset, first, we need to define what kind of data it contains and how clickstream data is collected.
 We can define clickstream as a sequence of events that represent visitor actions on the website.

 The most common and useful event is called ‘click’ which indicates what visitor has been viewed.
-Of course we are not limited to collecting just clicks, but also impressions, purchases and any other events relevant to the business.
+Of course, we are not limited to collecting just clicks, but also impressions, purchases and any other events relevant to the business.